EXCLUSIVE-Deutsche Bank reviews future of Italian business - sources

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan

-LONDON/FRANKFURT Oct 27 Deutsche Bank is considering scaling back its Italian retail operations by selling branches and cutting jobs, as its new chief executive overhauls the company to keep pace with rivals, according to five sources familiar with the matter.
+LONDON/FRANKFURT Oct 26 Deutsche Bank is considering scaling back its Italian retail operations by selling branches and cutting jobs as its new chief executive overhauls the company to keep pace with rivals, according to five sources familiar with the matter.

 CEO John Cryan is under pressure to reform Germany's flagship bank to reduce costs and boost profitability, after costly litigation from a series of scandals and the fallout from the Asian market rout pushed its valuation well below competitors such as Credit Suisse and UBS.

 Italy is Deutsche Bank's second-biggest European retail business after Germany, with 4,000 staff and around 300 branches.
-The review could lead to a large reduction of its operations and pave the way for a possible exit from the country further down the line.
+The review could lead to a large reduction of its operations and pave the way for a possible exit from the country further down the line, three of the sources said.

-A Milan-based spokeswoman for Deutsche Bank said on Tuesday the German lender was still committed to Italy, which "remains a key market for Deutsche Bank and any rumours about an alleged withdrawal are completely unfounded."

-But some of Deutsche Bank's top shareholders are critical of its presence in retail banking in the euro zone's third-biggest economy.
-"It's a sub-scale business," said a fund manager at a top-10 shareholder, speaking on condition of anonymity.
-"They don't really earn money there and costs are high.
+"No final decision has been taken on what to sell - and how to sell it - in Italy.
+But Deutsche Bank's presence in the country is no longer seen as strategic," said one source.

 The bank announced a record pretax loss of 6 billion euros ($6.8 billion) in the third quarter and warned of a possible dividend cut.
 Cryan, who became CEO in July with a promise to reduce costs, is due to reveal details of its new strategy on Thursday.

-The German lender would not be alone in retreating.
-Other banks including Barclays and GE Capital have put their Italian units on the block as they shift focus away from certain European markets.
+It would not be alone in retreating, however.
+Other international banks including Barclays and GE Capital have put their Italian units on the block as they shift their focus away from certain European markets.

 If it seeks to sell branches, one of the sources said Deutsche could tap the likes of ING and Mediobanca's retail arm Che Banca, which Reuters has reported have expressed an interest in Barclays' network.
 But the source cautioned that appetite to invest in branches has waned due to the rise of online banking.

-The overhaul at Deutsche Bank is part of a wide-ranging restructuring at European investment banks, with thousands of job cuts, business closures and billions of euros of capital raisings on the cards.
+The overhaul at Deutsche Bank is part of a wide-ranging restructuring at European investment banks.
+Thousands of jobs cuts, business closures and billions of euros of capital raisings are on the cards as bosses respond to pressure to devise new strategies to revive them.

 Deutsche Bank also has a financial advice and investment business in Italy, Finanza & Futuro.
 It manages 10 billion euros on behalf of around 126,000 clients, according to its website.

-There are no immediate plans to sell the lucrative unit but it could be an option if Cryan wants to build up cash, said three of the sources.
+There are no immediate plans to sell the lucrative unit but it could be an option if Cryan wants to build up cash, according to three of the sources.

 "Finanza & Futuro is Deutsche's crown jewel in Italy," said one of the sources, an investment banker who has looked at it in the past on behalf of private equity bidders.
 "Private equity funds have been circling for a while and remain interested," he said, adding that no sales process was underway.